Your Grant Dollars in Action

 “You know, the world is an uncertain place, but I wanted you to know with certainty that the organization of MEF and the innovation it inspires — and its willingness to fund pilots — has implications far beyond the initial allocation of funds.
 Your support has not only made a difference for seniors in the Global Language program in Melrose and our program offerings, but has impacted the lives of countless others and helped to spread equity and empowerment beyond our own community.”

-During the fall of 2016, the Melrose Education Foundation awarded grants totaling more than $22,000 to Melrose Public School educators.
+During the 2016 -2017 school year, the Melrose Education Foundation awarded grants totaling more than $27,000 to Melrose Public School educators.

 The Melrose Education Foundation has been awarding grants since 2013.